johnathanvman/F6/index.md

 				}
 			}else if(unit(s[2]).willing){//WILLING
 				if(unit(s[1]).Tags[0] == "Froggirl"){//
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
-She pulls back sharply, and SUB flies through the air towards the open maw.
-She's gulped down instantly, forming a large bulge inside DOM!
-I press my ear to her bloated belly, and hear SUB moan as she fingers herself one last time!")
+She pulls back sharply, and SUBSHORT flies through the air towards the open maw.
+She's gulped down instantly, forming a large bulge inside DOMSHORT!
+I press my ear to her bloated belly, and hear SUBSHORT moan as she fingers herself one last time!")
 					Entrys.push("CDOM's tongue flings out at SUB and latches on!
-SUB grabs the tongue and pulls DOM over to her.
-CSUB kisses the other girl and says she'd be glad to be a snack.
-She lets DOM swallow her down, and soon screams out in ecstasy while digesting inside the froggirl!")
+SUBSHORT grabs the tongue and pulls DOMSHORT over to her.
+CSUBSHORT kisses the other girl and says she'd be glad to be a snack.
+She lets DOMSHORT swallow her down, and soon screams out in ecstasy while digesting inside the froggirl!")
 				}

 				if(unit(s[1]).Tags[0] == "Batgirl"){